-The core problem with AFFF consists in perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA).
+The most studied toxic chemicals in AFFF are perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA).
 Originally produced by 3M, these compounds have been used in manufacturing all kinds of chemical products.
-However, they are well-known for being extremely persistent in the environment and likely dangerous to human health.
+Although efficient, PFASs have unique properties that cause them to persist, accumulate in the blood and body of people exposed to them, and are also extremely persistent in the environment and likely have toxic effects on human health.

 - Firefighting training areas

 The U.S. military used AFFF during firefighter training and during emergencies.
 AFFF containing PFAS has also been used in various ways by the U.S. Navy, and other branches of the military, since 1960.

 Therefore, individuals at the greatest risk of harm from AFFF are the firefighters who use it, Air Force personnel who were directly exposed to it, those who manufacture the foam, and people living near military bases where AFFF was used.